21 Best Things to Do in Ocracoke Island, NC

 Most of these are manufactured using the resources available within the area, including the ancient oaks and shells from the seashores.

-By shopping here, you’re also supporting the local workers and economy.
+By shopping at Village Craftsmen, you're also supporting the local workers and economy.

 The small but quaint location serves as the final resting place for British sailors who fought against the Germans during World War II.